Call

 () are optional for method calls without argumentsRecursiveCallSiteNoReturn

-Tail-recursive call sites have no continuationReturnCall
+Tail-recursive call sites of non-void methods need no return statementReturnCall

 Return statements need () around the return valueReturnUnwindsMultipleFrames